Sayantani-Bhattacharya/ME495-Embedded-Systems-Homework-2/README.md

    <a href="https://github.com/ME495-EmbeddedSystems/homework-2-Sayantani-Bhattacharya/issues/1#issue-2620761607">Watch video on GitHub</a>

 5. Here is a video of the turtle when the brick cannot be caught

-   ${embed video here, it must be playable on github.
-Upload the video as an issue and link to it}
+   <a href="https://github.com/ME495-EmbeddedSystems/homework-2-Sayantani-Bhattacharya/issues/2#issue-2628285808">Watch video on GitHub</a>